Northern Illinois vs. Maine NCAA Football Odds, Plays and Insights | September 25, 2021

 The Northern Illinois Huskies (1-2) host the FCS Maine Black Bears on Saturday, September 25, 2021 at Brigham Field at Huskie Stadium.
-The Huskies are heavily favored by 24.5 points in the contest.
-An over/under of 70.5 is set for the game.
+The Huskies are heavily favored by 21 points in the game.
+The over/under is set at 62.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.